TerroR75/top13-react-cvapp/README.md

 # TOP #13 - REACT - CV Maker

 CV Maker project assignment from [The Odin Project](https://www.theodinproject.com) curriculum.
+App's purpose is to simply create your own quick CV using React UI updating functionality with state.

 Live Preview: #

 ![Preview_1](#)
 ![alt text](#)

+## What I learned

+- Using React state,
+- Creating React components using classes,
+- Passing said state down multiple levels (i.e. App -> LeftSide -> CVForm -> one of the .js inside cvform folder there),
+- Updating UI using state,
+- Setting up basic React project,
+- Passing props,
+- Setting events with react,
+- Getting started with React keys (which holds purpose for React to just know what changed and what not), with help from "uniqid" package,

 ## Features